kabirshhaikh/Leetcode/README.md

--> Count the digits that divide a number - leetcode easy problem -> Find the sum of encrypted integers - leetcode easy problem -> Sort integers by the number of 1 bits - leetcode easy problem
+-> Count the digits that divide a number - leetcode easy problem -> Find the sum of encrypted integers - leetcode easy problem -> Sort integers by the number of 1 bits - leetcode easy problem -> Find smallest common element in all rows - leetcode medium problem